 An expense is incurred when the service or the supply for which it is incurred is provided.

 Extended part-time employee

-An employee who is designated as a non-regular employee but who has been designated as an Extended PartTime employee under his or her employer's employment policies relating to flexible work arrangements.
+An employee who is designated as a non-regular employee but who has been designated as an Extended Part-time employee under their employer's employment policies relating to flexible work arrangements.